Smokin Zo's BBQ

 Formal quotes are sent by email so pricing, availability, menu direction, and event details are documented clearly.

-Send the basics: date, guest count, address, service window, and what kind of meal you want guests to remember.
+Send us the date, guest count, address, service window, and the kind of meal you want to serve.
+We’ll review the setup, timing, access, and service style so the quote matches the event instead of guessing from a package.

 FAQ